shwetank-gg/Breast_Cancer_Histopathology_image_Detection/README.md

 Project Exhibition 01 is an AI/ML project developed to classify breast histopathology images as **Benign** or **Malignant**.

 The system performs image validation before prediction.
-Valid images are preprocessed and passed to a single CNN model for classification.
+Valid images are preprocessed and passed to a CNN model for classification.

 ---